Educational Leadership, MEd

 Students are required to:

 - Pass the Comprehensive Exam after completion of 24 credit hours.
 This capstone requirement is designed to provide students an opportunity to demonstrate their ability to conceptualize and critically analyze the content knowledge.

 TRANSFER OF CREDITS

 PROGRAM FACULTY PROFILE

-Education department’s distinguished faculty members include nationally and internationally known authors, researchers and academicians.
+Education department’s distinguished faculty members include nationally and internationally known authors, researchers, and academicians.
 The faculty members have achieved notable distinction in their respective fields.
 The faculty combines academic expertise with direct experiences in the field of education.
-Their knowledge, skills and experience enables them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.
+Their knowledge, skills and experience enable them to offer practical guidance and mentorship, helping students adapt to the professional world and make wise career choices.

 Dr. Joseph Falodun, Associate Professor